 Purpose of CEPR

-The University of Oregon's Center for Educational Policy Research (CEPR) strives to increase the number of Oregon high school students that enter credit-bearing courses at postsecondary institutions with no need for remediation.
-The Center works with Oregon's educators, school districts, higher education administrators, and policy makers to research current systems, to develop realistic programs, and to offer suggestions and training to achieve this goal.
+The University of Oregon's Center for Educational Policy Research (CEPR) strives to improve educational outcomes for high school students, both nationally and locally in Oregon.
+The Center works with educators, school districts, higher education administrators, and policy makers to research current systems, and to develop effective programs to improve student outcomes.

 CEPR staff develop and conduct: